 My dissertation explores how natural disasters affect livelihood decisions over time in different countries in Africa.
 My Job Market Paper analyzes the dynamic effect of agricultural shocks on the risk of conflict over time using data on locust swarms and conflict events across Africa and the Arabian Peninsula.

 I have a Master's of Public Administration with a concentration on International Development from the University of Washington Evans School, and a BA in International Studies from Whitworth University.
-I was a Research & Strategic Initiatives Manager at the Evans School Policy Analysis & Research Group (EPAR), and before that worked in a variety of development interventions for non-profit organizations in East and West Africa.
+I was a Research & Strategic Initiatives Manager at the Evans School Policy Analysis & Research Group (EPAR), and before that worked for non-profit organizations on projects in East and West Africa.
 I have worked in Burkina Faso, Burundi, Ghana, Kenya, Malawi, and Tanzania on a variety of development projects, and growing up lived for 10 years in Morocco, Mauritania, Senegal, and Cambodia.

 CV Click here to view my CV

 CONTACT Department of Agricultural & Resource Economics

 University of California